twig-energy/stronk/README.md

     // Multiplying the right units together will automatically produce the new type WattHours watt_hours = Hours {3.5} * Watt {25.0};

-    // this new type can also add and subtract from itself. watt_hours -= WattHours {10.} + WattHours {2.};
+    // The new type supports adding, subtracting, comparing etc by default. watt_hours -= WattHours {10.} + WattHours {2.};

-    // We can get back the hours or the watt by dividing by them out.
+    // We can get back to Hours or Watt by dividing the opposite out.
     Hours hours = watt_hours / Watt {25.0};
     Watt watt = watt_hours / Hours {3.5};
 }